toggins/Klawiatura/README.md

 Mario Forever with rollback netcode.

+## Multiplayer

+> [!NOTE]
+> Klawiatura uses [NutPunch](https://github.com/Schwungus/nutpunch), which relies heavily on Winsock.
+A cross-platform solution will be implemented later on.

+The main kicker of this project.
+Networking is purely peer-to-peer.
+By specifying 2+ players with the `-players` command, the game will automatically connect to a matchmaking server and wait for players with a matching lobby ID.
+You can change your lobby ID with `-lobby`, and specify a custom [nutpuncher](https://github.com/Schwungus/nutpunch) instance with `-ip`.

+> [!WARNING]
+> Multiplayer with 3+ players is not guaranteed to be stable.
+It's possible to get a desync error & crash if packets get dropped.

 ## Launch options

 You can adjust the game's settings per session with these launch options: